RL-LBAM/MyProjects/README.md

 Human Probability Judgments: A Bayesian Sequential Sampler Account -- Bayesian sequential sampler.pdf

-A Model Comparison Study for Human Choices in Two-Armed Bandit Problems: Reinforcement Learning and Win-Stay-Loss-Shift Heuristics -- bandit problems_Chinese version.pdf (Note, this is a Chinese report).
+A Model Comparison Study for Human Choices in Two-Armed Bandit Problems: Reinforcement Learning and Win-Stay-Loss-Shift Heuristics -- bandit problems_Chinese version.pdf (Note, this is a Chinese report with an Engish abstract.
+The choices are called decisions from experience in this report and most psychological literature).